arissetyawan/rails-5-starter-kit/README.md

 Including some options I enjoy.
 Adjust to suit your needs.

-- Slim
+- Sidekiq for jobs
-- Bootstrap
+- Slim for templating
-- Sidekiq
+- Bootstrap as a starting point for stylesheets

 ## Instructions